thyb/contentify/sdk-node.md

 You can route your html file with contentify

     server.get(/^\/templates\/.*\.html/, content.serve({
-        owner: 'thyb', //the owner of the repo of contentify
+        owner: 'thyb', /* the owner of the repo of contentify */
-        repo: 'contentify', //the repo of contentify
+        repo: 'contentify', /* the repo of contentify */
-        mode: 'draft', //draft or release
+        mode: 'draft', /* draft or release */
         directory: __dirname + '/app',
         //if private repository
         user: '',